amnelso888/Developing-Data-Products-Coursera/README.md

 # Developing-Data-Products-Coursera
-this is the clone of the Developing Data Products Coursera class repository
+this is my repository for the Developing Data Products Coursera class